+Classes

-Classes There are 4 formal lectures per week.
-The fifth lecture period each week will be used for class tests and presentation of supplementary material such as videos and slides.
+There are 4-5 formal lectures per week.
+One lecture period each week may be used for class tests and presentation of supplementary material such as videos and slides.
 There is also one practical period of 3 hours each week.
-Lectures will be given in Room C11 and practicals in Rooms C43 and C12, Geology building, in the Geology 1 timetable slot.
-Field Courses In addition to field work carried out during certain practical classes, a compulsory field course will be run, outside Grahamstown, during this semester.
-This will require students to complete certain field exercises and write reports on the work done.
-The field course counts towards the Class Record in GLG102.
-Textbook The recommended textbooks for Geology I are "Earth: Portrait of a Planet" by Marshak, and "The Story of Earth and Life", by McCarthy & Rubidge, both of which are stocked by University Booksellers, High Street.
-Library Most of the books and journals pertaining to Geology are housed on the top floor of the Main University Library.
+Lectures will be given in Room C11 and practicals in Rooms C43 and C12, Geology building, in the GLG102 timetable slot.

+Textbook

+The prescribed textbooks for Geology 1 is "Earth: Portrait of a Planet" by Stephen Marshak.
+You should own your personal copy of this book.

+Library

+Most of the books and journals pertaining to Geology are housed on the top floor of the Main University Library.
 Apart from the stacks, housing books and journals, there is ample study space.
 Students are encouraged to make full use of the library.
-Apart from the recommended textbook for this course, there are numerous other 1 st year level texts on Geology, and students are strongly encouraged to supplement their lecture notes with their own notes from the numerous books and periodicals available.
-Class Record Theory and practical tests, essays, and practical exercises for which marks are awarded will be combined into the Class Record.
-The Class Record mark contributes a maximum of 30% of the final mark for GLG102.
+Apart from the recommended textbook for this course, there are numerous other 1st year level texts on Geology, and students are strongly encouraged to supplement their lecture notes with their own notes from the numerous books and periodicals available.

+Entrance requirement ≥ 40% in EAR101.

+DP requirements Appropriate class attendance and submission of all assessed work you not achieve this minimum you will not be admitted to exams.

+(e.g. practical reports, tests).
+A class record of ≥40% in GLG102.
+Should marks are awarded will be combined into the class record.
+The class record mark contributes with 50% of the final mark for GLG102.
+The other 50% of the GLG102 semester mark are the average of the November examinations.
+There will be two theory exams (90 min each)

+Assessment weighting Theory and practical tests, essays, and practical exercises for which set for GLG102 during the exam period.

+Aggregation (ACR GLG 1) The subminimum for aggregation in order to obtain an ACR in GLG1 is aggregate their GLG102 and EAR101 marks to obtain a GLG1 annual credit.
+Requirements for granting supplementary exams are: 1) a GLG102 class mark of ≥50%, 2) a semester mark of 40 to 49%; 3) no DP warning for the GLG102 course.

+$\geq$ 40% in GLG 102 and in EAR 101, achieving an average mark of $\geq$ 50%.

+Supplementary exams Supplementary exams may be granted for students who cannot

-Important\: Please note that the number and dates of your class tests will be set by your lecturers, who should advise you of test dates and mark weightings at the beginning of each course section.
-You should expect a theory test approximately every 2 weeks, and one practical test in each subject.
-There will be one Theory and one Practical Exam set for GLG102 during the Exam Period.
+Important: Please note that the number and dates of your class tests will be set by your lecturers, who should advise you of test dates and mark weightings at the beginning of each course section.
+You should expect a theory test approximately every 1-2 weeks, and one practical test in each course module.